Niraj-kumbhar/Email_Automation/README.md

 	* 0 --> Error mail not sent

 # Run Script
-* After verifying all things, open command prompt and use following command to start script:
+* After verifying all things, open email_automation/scripts in File explorer, type `cmd` in path url present in top.
+Command line interface(CMD) will open, then Run below command to check warning and errors:

+		python checks.py

+* This script will generate `report.txt` file in logs folder. check file, and no errors present Run main script by running below command in CMD:

 		python automated_email_script.py

-* Script will print runtime at the end, and will generate log file.
+* Script will print time taken at the end, and will generate 2 logs file, `logs.csv` and `Scriptlogs.txt`.